libremahdi/penix-getopt/examples/1-main_class/Readme.md

 - **Example:**

     There is an option named `create`.
 But what does it create?
-That’s exactly what classes are for!
+That's exactly what classes are for!
 If you set create in a class named `user`, the user understands that this option creates a `user`.
 If you implement it in a class named    `group`, the user realizes that the goal is to create a `group`.

 Before all this, we need to have a `main class`.
-The main class is for all those options that don’t fit into any specific category or that the programmer does not intend to categorize!
-For example, options like help and version don’t belong to any particular class.
+The main class is for all those options that don't fit into any specific category or that the programmer does not intend to categorize!
+For example, options like help and version don't belong to any particular class.

 Although you must define a main class, it is not necessary to create any option inside it (an empty class).